HedonisticOpportunist/impossible_testing_enigmas/README.md

 # Impossible Testing Enigmas

 Backend and frontend tests for two free applications.

+Please navigate to the respective folders for the documentation and related materials.

+In place of anything intelligent to say, please look at that vintage cat picture (not mine!):